woorej/onnx-mlir/README.md

 `read_and_check_binary_file_size.cpp` : Read a binary file and check
 `run.cpp` : Inferece only single image
 `test_mnist.cpp` : Inference all files for mnist
-`test_mobilenet.cpp` : inference all files for mobilenetv2
+`test_mobilenet.cpp` : Inference all files for mobilenetv2

 # Run
 you should have more than one image in your directroy